 In order to use hashed directories on existing pre-Rev. 20.0 partitions, you must first convert those partitions to Rev. 20.0 or later format.
-Conversion of partitions is discussed later in this chapter.
+Conversion of partitions is discussed in the next section.

-Because Rev. 22.1 partitions have file system attributes that pre-Rev. 22.1 partitions do not, a Rev. 22.1 partition can not be added locally to a pre-Rev. 22.1 system.
-A Rev. 22.1 partition may be accessed remotely by pre-Rev. 22.1 systems, however, through PRIMENET.
+Note Because Rev. 22.1 format partitions have file system attributes that pre-Rev. 22.1 format partitions do not, a Rev. 22.1 format partition cannot be added locally to a pre-Rev. 22.1 system.
+A Rev. 22.1 format partition may be accessed remotely by pre-Rev. 22.1 systems, however, through PRIMENET.